Codecademy/docs/README.md

 ## Additional Notes
 - Please prioritize all course and skill path work over Codepedia.
 Codepedia is a great way to fit in extra hours, but only when you don’t have higher priority work to do!
-- Please use the ’Codepedia” Boomr Project for time spent on this content.
+- Please use the "Codepedia” Boomr Project for time spent on this content.
 - Remember, if you ever have any questions at all, we're there to help in #codepedia-production.
 Report bugs: #codepedia.